Arteriosclerosis / atherosclerosis

 Atherosclerosis is a slow, progressive disease that may begin as early as childhood.
 Although the exact cause is unknown, atherosclerosis may start with damage or injury to the inner layer of an artery.
 The damage may be caused by:

-Once the inner wall of an artery is damaged, blood cells called platelets often clump at the injury site to try to repair the artery, leading to inflammation.
-Over time, fatty deposits (plaques) made of cholesterol and other cellular waste products also build up at the injury and harden, narrowing your arteries.
+Once the inner wall of an artery is damaged, blood cells and other substances often clump at the injury site and build up in the inner lining of the artery.
+Over time, fatty deposits (plaques) made of cholesterol and other cellular waste products also build up at the injury site and harden, narrowing your arteries.
 The organs and tissues connected to the blocked arteries then don't receive enough blood to function properly.

-Eventually pieces of the fatty deposits may rupture and enter your bloodstream.
-This can cause a blood clot to form and damage your organs, such as in a heart attack.
+Eventually pieces of the fatty deposits may break off and enter your bloodstream.
+In addition, the smooth lining of a plaque may rupture, spilling cholesterol and other substances into your bloodstream.
+This may cause a blood clot to form which can completely block the blood flow to a specific part of your body, such as in a heart attack.
 A blood clot can also travel to other parts of your body and partially or totally block blood flow to another organ.

 Development of atherosclerosis

 Atherosclerosis is a process in which blood, fats such as cholesterol, and other substances build up on your artery walls.
 Eventually, deposits called plaques may form.
 The deposits may narrow &...

 Hardening of the arteries occurs over time.
 In addition to simply getting older, factors that increase the risk of atherosclerosis include:

 The complications of atherosclerosis depend on the location of the blocked arteries.
 For example:

 If you think you may have atherosclerosis or are worried about having atherosclerosis because of a strong family history of heart disease, make an appointment with your family doctor to have your cholesterol level checked.